SSAT Score Report

 "Your score" is the total scaled score, and the pointer indicates where the student’s score is between the highest and lowest possible score.
 We also provide the average score for additional context.

 The total percentile on the right compares the student's scaled score to other SSAT test takers.
-For example, a sixty-seventh percentile indicates that the student scored equal to or higher than 67 percent of first-time test takers in their grade over the last three years.
+For example, a sixty-seventh percentile indicates that the student scored equal to or higher than 67 percent of first-time test takers in their grade over the last three years with respect to test takers in the US and Canada.

 Section Scores